zenml-io/blog.zenml.io/_posts/2022-09-01-zero-thirteen-release.md

 layout: post
 author: Dickson Neoh Tze How
 title: "What's New in v0.13.0 and v0.13.1: Spark Integration, Custom Code Deployment and Stack Recipes!"
-description: "This release brings the first iteration of Apache Spark into ZenML."
+description: "This release brings the first iteration of Apache Spark integration into ZenML.
+This integration opens up the possibility of running large-scale workloads on single-node machines or clusters.
+Additionally, this release also opens up the possibility of running custom code along with your models using KServe or Seldon.
+Lastly, we introduce the Stack Recipe as a convenient way to spin up perfectly configured infrastructure with ease."
 category: zenml
 tags: zenml release-notes
 publish_date: September 01, 2022